sjtg/simple_auth/README.md

 Users are able to create profile that will allow them to post and comment.
 All users have to be authenticated inorder to be able to access the features.

+The project has several branches.
+Make sure you merge the branch